Mahesh Murthy

-Mahesh Murthy is an Indian marketer, entrepreneur, and investor.
+Mahesh Murthy (born 11 September 1965) is an Indian marketer, entrepreneur, and investor.
 He is the founder of the digital agency Pinstorm.

 Early life and education

 Mahesh Murthy was born and raised in a Tamil Brahmin family.
 His father served in the Indian Army and retired as a colonel.
 Murthty was accepted into Osmania University to study chemical engineering, from where he dropped out at the age of 17.

 Career

 After leaving college, he worked as a vacuum cleaner salesman for Eureka Forbes and subsequently founded his first company, a cleaning service called Vaclean.

 He worked for the advertising agency FCB (then FCB/Ulka) and Grey Advertising (then Trikaya Grey) in India, where he won multiple advertising awards for his work on HCL, Network and other clients.

 He then moved to Ogilvy & Mather, Hong Kong as a creative head for clients across Asia.
 While at Hong Kong, in 1993, he wrote and directed a set of six films for MTV with Shashanka Ghosh, for which they won the New Directors Showcase award at the Cannes Lions.

 He then moved to CKS Partners in Portland as Creative Director and General Manager, where he worked on the first graphical UI for Yahoo!, and later led the work on the web design as well as advertising for Amazon.com's "Earth's Biggest Bookstore" campaign.

 He then went moved from advertising to e-commerce, as vice president of marketing for iCat, the Seattle-based publisher of e-commerce software that was acquired by Intel.

 Murthy then was hired from the US and returned to India to run the rival to MTV, an Indian music television channel called Channel V. He acted as the General Manager for India and also helped create and launch its community youth site, vIndia.com.

 In 2000, Murthy founded an angel fund, Passionfund, which funded companies such as Compassbox, Tulleeho, WebDunia, Geodesic and EBSDirect.

 Murthy wrote columns for Business Today and BusinessWorld.
 He also wrote columns in the Wall Street Journal.
 Mahesh was an entrepreneur-in-residence at global business school INSEAD, where he taught entrepreneurship.

 In 2004, he founded the digital marketing firm Pinstorm.
-Pinstorm is headquartered in Mumbai, India, with offices in Amsterdam, Netherlands and Kathmandu, Nepal.
+Pinstorm is headquartered in Mumbai with offices in Amsterdam and Kathmandu.
 Pinstorm was among the world's first advertising firms to implement pay-for-performance advertising.